S-domain/E-TransConvNet/README.md

 Python>= 3.7, Pytorch >= 2.0, TensorFlow >= 2.9

 # Experimental Setting
+All experiments were conducted using an NVIDIA GeForce RTX 2080 Ti GPU

 # CNN and Transformer-based Models for Medical Image Segmentation